aws-samples/aws-trip-aggregation-sample/README.md

+**DISCLAIMER: This repository is work in progress.
+Its contents may change while this disclaimer is present.**

 # Trip aggregation sample

 Welcome!
 This repository contains an infrastructure and code sample for the creation of a trip aggregation system to unify telemetry from your different devices as each of their journeys finish.
 It's purposed to _moving things_ - e.g. cars, freights, mobile phones - although this infrastructure would suit you too for non-moving devices that are used on a session-basis - e.g. drills, industrial machinery, etcetera.